solarphase/solarphase/readme.md

 You can access the user login page at `<application-url>/user/login`.

+### Permissions

+Getting the permissions for deployment can get a little tricky but here's an example of what works:

+    # chown -R exampleuser:www-data ./
+    # chmod -R guo-rwx ./ ; chmod -R g+rx ./ ; chmod -R u+rwx
+    # chmod -R g+rwx ./storage

+In the example, we give ownership to the `exampleuser` user and the `www-data` group.
+The permissions are then set up in a way where the group has sufficient access to run the application while the owning user has full access.
+Others users that aren't in the group `www-data` won't be able to access it.

 ### License

 The SolarPhase application is open-sourced software licensed under the